-Students enrolled for a minimum of 9 hours are allowed to audit other courses in the Divinity School with consent of the instructor.
+Degree-seeking students are allowed to audit other courses in the Divinity School with the consent of the instructor.
 A fee of \$10 is charged if the audit is recorded on the student's transcript.

 Students who withdraw from the university for any reason after the beginning of a term may be entitled to a partial refund in accordance with a schedule available in the office of the assistant dean for academic affairs.